 The panel consists of all Team Managers from the child protection and children looked after services.

 Cases will transfer within the children looked after service when a young person who is looked after reaches the age of 14 years and between the child protection service and the children looked after service when care proceedings have been issued or exceptionally when a young person is looked after under Section 20 of the Children Act 1989 and have a clear permanence plan.
 Care Orders at home will remain with the Child protection/ Child in Need service unless there are exceptional circumstances, such as a plan for adoption.

 For cases that are likely to conclude with SGOs and be closed or for those were the plan is Supervision Order the case should not transfer.
 More detailed information is set out below.

-The ICS transfer form should be completed at the case transfer meeting, which takes place between the Team Managers and Children's Social Workers, Fostering social worker and when the case is in care proceedings a representative from Legal must be present.
+The ICS transfer form should be completed at the case transfer meeting, which takes place between the Team Managers and Children's Social Workers, fostering social worker, IRO and when the case is in care proceedings a representative from Legal must be present.
 A Transfer date will be agreed as will clear information about tasks to be undertaken be recorded.
 This should include: